EliHei2/segger_dev/docs/cli.md

     - **batch_size**: A larger batch size can speed up training, but requires more memory.
 Adjust based on your hardware capabilities.
     - **epochs**: Increasing the number of epochs can improve model performance by allowing more learning cycles, but it will also extend the overall training time.
 Balance this based on your time constraints and hardware capacity.

-!!! warning "Ensure Correct CUDA and PyTorch Setup"
+!!! warning "Ensure correct CUDA and PyTorch setup"
     Before using the `--accelerator cuda` flag, ensure your system has CUDA installed and configured correctly.
-Also, check that the installed CUDA version is compatible with your PyTorch and PyTorch Geometric versions.
+Also, check that the installed CUDA version is compatible with your PyTorch and CuPy versions.

 ---